-For investors today, there are countless options for opening a brokerage account.
-In fact, the entire experience can be a bit overwhelming!
-That being said, here are two that you will definitely want to pay attention to.
+For investors today, there are countless brokerage accounts to choose from.
+The entire experience can be a bit overwhelming!
+That being said, here are two that you will want to consider when making this important decision.

-Firstrade might not be the household name like Robinhood, but I think you’ll agree that Firstrade has many features that just might surprise you.
-Robinhood and Firstrade were both founded with the idea that investors should have the freedom to make their own trades and investments without enormous fees, or any at all.
+Firstrade might not be a household name like Robinhood, but you might be surprised at the features you can find on Firstrade.
+Robinhood and Firstrade were both founded with the idea that investors should have the freedom to make their own trades and investments without enormous fees or any fees at all.

 |Commission-Free||Stocks, ETFs, Options, Mutual Funds||Stocks, ETFs, Options, Cryptocurrency|